Calendar of community events

 Zumba Toning: 10 a.m.-11 a.m., Sermon Center, 201 N. Dodgion St., Independence.
 Combine Zumba with body-sculpting dance moves using light hand weights for a fun, effective toning workout.
 Cost: $3.50.
 To register or for more information, call 816-325-7370.

-Chicago & Alton Depot (1926): 9 a.m.-1 p.m., in Central Park at Walnut and Smith just south of downtown Blue Springs.
+Chicago & Alton Depot (1926): 9 a.m. to 1 p.m., in Central Park at Walnut and Smith just south of downtown Blue Springs.
 Admission is $3, and $2 for seniors and military, $1 for ages 6 to 12, free for 5 and younger.

-Critter Feeding: 3 p.m., Burr Oak Woods, 1401 N.W.
+Growing Native Plants from Seed: 10 to 11:30 a.m., Burr Oak Woods nature center, 1401 N.W.
 Park Road, Blue Springs, 816-228-3766.
-Watch as amphibians, fish and turtles are fed every Wednesday and Saturday.
-Snakes will also be fed every other week.

-Wagon Train Mystery and Dinner: 6 to 8 p.m., National Frontier Trails Museum, 318 W Pacific Ave, Independence.
-Solve the Wagon Train Mystery, watch for clues and interview suspects, all while enjoying a delicious barbecue dinner provided by 3 Pigs Barbecue.
-Tickets are $18 for adults, $15 for members, and $8 for children.
-Recommended for ages 14 and up.
-To reserve tickets, call the museum at 816-325-7575 or purchase at the door.
+Learn to grow native plants from seed.
+As long as supplies last, each family will take home a tray of freshly-sown native plant seed pods.
+No registration required.

+Mammal Mania: 1:30 to 2:30 p.m., Burr Oak Woods nature center, 1401 N.W.
+Park Road, Blue Springs, 816-228-3766.
+Learning about the common and rare species of mammals in Missouri.
+Head out on the trail in search of mammal signs.
+No registration is required.

+Critter feeding: 3 p.m., nature center at Burr Oak Woods, 1401 N.W.
+Park Road, Blue Springs.
+Discover what’s for dinner at Burr Oak Woods as the captive amphibians, fish and turtles enjoy their feast.
+A walk-in event.

 ONGOING EVENTS